jaimeliew1/Mann.rs/README.md

 # RustMann
 A Mann turbulence generator for Python written in Rust.
 RustMann can generate 3D coherent turbulence boxes for wind turbine simulations as described in *Mann, J. (1998).
 Wind field simulation.
 Probabilistic engineering mechanics, 13(4), 269-282.*

+Features include:
+- **Parallelized computations:** Just set `parallel=True`
+- **Memory efficient:** Can generate extremely high resolution turbulence.
+- **Blazing fast:** Thanks to the stencil method and the Rust backend.

 # Usage
-RustMann separates the process of generating turbulence into two steps: stencil generation and turbulence generation.
+RustMann separates the process of generating turbulence into two steps: **stencil generation** and **turbulence generation**.
 The stencil is a 5D matrix containing the spectral tensors needed to generate turbulence for a given set of parameters.
 A stencil can be reused to generate multiple random instances of turbulence.
 Implementations are provided in Python and Rust.

 ## Python
 ```python